Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 ### The BRN Skill Assessment Interface

-Since I am helping you along with this skill assessment, we will need a way to talk to eachother.
-Fortunately, GitHub provides **Pull Requests** which give us a place to talk about your code.

-**Navigate** to the "Pull requests" tab and click the one called "Feedback".
-You should see a welcome message from yours truly 🤖.
+Since I am helping you along with this skill assessment, we will need a way to talk to eachother 💬.
+Fortunately, GitHub provides **Pull Requests** which will allow us to communicate. **Navigate** to the "Pull requests" tab and click the one called "Feedback".
+You should see a welcome message from me 🤖.

-You can issue **bot commands** which perform various tasks.
+Using the pull request comments, you can issue **bot commands** which perform various tasks.
 The welcome message lists the ones that are available to you in this skill assessment.

 For example, issue the "hello" command by **posting this comment**: